KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete-Article.md

 ## 👑 KeyboardKit Pro

-[KeyboardKit Pro][Pro] unlocks additional autocomplete providers and injects a ``LocalAutocompleteProvider`` into ``KeyboardInputViewController/services`` when you register a license key.
-These providers are open to inheritance, so you can inherit and customize them to fir your needs.
+[KeyboardKit Pro][Pro] unlocks additional autocomplete providers and injects a ``Autocomplete/LocalProvider`` into ``KeyboardInputViewController/services`` when you register a valid license key.
+These providers are open to inheritance, so you can inherit and customize them to fit your needs.

 ### Local Autocomplete

-A ``LocalAutocompleteProvider`` performs autocomplete operations locally, on-device.
+The ``Autocomplete/LocalProvider`` performs autocomplete operations locally, on-device.
 It supporst most keyboard locales, works offline, doesn't require Full Access and can integrate with system services, like the local lexicon.

 > Important: This provider currently doesn't provide next word prediction, since Apple removed these capabilities in iOS 16.

 ### Remote Autocomplete

-A ``RemoteAutocompleteProvider`` can be used to perform autocomplete by integrating with external REST APIs.
-It requires that the device is online, and requires Full Access to be able to make network requests.
+The ``Autocomplete/RemoteProvider`` can be used to perform autocomplete by integrating with an external API.
+It requires that the device is online, and requires that Full Access is enabled, to allow it to make network requests.

 [Pro]: https://github.com/KeyboardKit/KeyboardKitPro